-- Online, when you initiate the application (totals only) - In section 3 of the application form - Theatre applicants must also use the Theatre Touring Budget Template, while Opera applicants must also use the Opera Touring Budget Template - see section 1.8 below.
+- Online, when you initiate the application (totals only) - In section 3 of the application form - Detailed information on income and expenditure must be included in an attached budget.
+Theatre applicants must use the Theatre Touring Budget Template, while Opera applicants must also use the Opera Touring Budget Template, while all other applicants must use the General Touring Budget Template see section 1.8 below.